Uark-Paynter/Software-Engineering---Team-14-Project/README.md

 These files need to have no extension in order to work, so renaming to exclude the extension may be needed.

 [Credits]
-UI for this project was made by Dylan
+UI for this project was made by Dylan.
-Database connection and connections were made by Bryan and Jeremiah UDP socket programs were made by Logan
+Database connection and connections were made by Bryan and Jeremiah.
+UDP socket programs were made by Logan.